Letter Of Intent Signed By Trump To Build Moscow Trump Tower Obtained By CNN: ‘He Was Lying’

 “As a candidate, we now know, Trump was definitely compromised by Russia.
 He was lying about his dealings with Russia and Russia knew it and Russia was helping him to keep it a secret.
 We have a presidential candidate who is lying about Russia’s plan to provide him with hundreds of millions of dollars for that real estate project if he gets sanctions removed.”

-Just this Sunday, Trump’s lawyer Rudy Giuliani had said there was a letter of intent, but “no one had signed it”, which we now know is patently false.
-It is staggering to see the level of misinformation emanating from Donald Trump and his staff, but the president is in real trouble as his words in his own defense now hold little credibility.
+Just this Sunday, Trump’s lawyer Rudy Giuliani had said there was a letter of intent, but “no one had signed it,” which we now know could be false.
+It is staggering to see the level of alleged misinformation emanating from Donald Trump and his staff, but the president might be in real trouble as his words in his own defense now hold little credibility.